joshSzep/joshszep/README.md

 ## Summary
-Experienced Senior Software Engineer with 18+ years in backend and data engineering.
+Experienced Senior Software Engineer specialized in backend and data engineering with over 18 years of experience.
 Proven track record in scaling teams, implementing robust CI/CD pipelines, and advocating for remote work.
 Skilled in Python, FastAPI, AWS services, and mentoring engineering teams.
 I love to play No Limit Texas Hold'em poker.
 Let's gamble.

 ## Experience